novnishtha/kind-multi-node-cluster/README.md

 - In all manifests, adjust executor cores/memory as needed:
   - `spark.executor.instances`, `spark.executor.cores`, `spark.executor.memory`
   - For dynamic allocation: `spark.dynamicAllocation.*`
-- Also can set any types of configurations in these manifests itself.
+- Also can set any types of configurations in these manifests itself or create a new one and make the changes in the "args" section.

 ## Cleanup
 ```